ideacrew/hra_calculator/local_deployment.md

 ---

 ## Local Deployment
+When deploying the application locally, you have a couple of different options.
+The first option is to start the application in development mode.
+In development mode, the application is provisioned to allow for a faster development cycle.
+In production mode, the application is provisioned to mimic how it will be deployed on the server.

 ### Development Mode
 To start up the application in your local Docker environment in development mode: